 The Management Institute at Ahmedabad in India demonstrates architect Louis Kahn’s fascination with expressiveness of commonly used building materials.
 His masterful architecture of brick and concrete was threatened by possible demolition a few months ago.
 However, strong lobbying by journalists, architects and preservationists around the world forced the institute to change its course, keeping Louis Kahn’s legacy alive.

 I visited the Indian Institute of Management (IIM).
 I visited it for the first time as an architecture student while it was still under construction.
-It was an awe-inspiring experience to see various buildings under construction.
+It was an awe-inspiring experience to see various iconic buildings under construction.
 With untimely death of Louis Kahn in 1974, the task of completing the unfinished work fell on fellow Indian architects Balkrishna Doshi and Anant Raje.
 I was able to observe Kahn’s ongoing work at the Institute after I joined Mr. Doshi’s office in Ahmedabad in 1976.

 The Institute of National Importance

-The IIM at Ahmedabad was the second of the two management institutes in India set up by the Government of India as institutes of national importance at that time.
+The IIM at Ahmedabad was the second of the two management institutes in India set up by the Government of India as institutes of national importance.
 There are several more such institutes now.
 IIM Ahmedabad is among the top ranked management institutes in the world today.
 The Government of India wanted to create an exemplary campus as a symbol of India’s modernization effort.
 As a champion of modern architecture, architect Louis Kahn was chosen to lead this effort.

 The plazas and courtyards 1

 The campus plan to foster collaborative learning

 Kahn questioned conventional campus plans with individual academic buildings scattered throughout the campus vying for attention.
 He believed that such plans created fragmented campuses.
 Instead, he chose to create a campus of interconnected buildings with collaborative open spaces.
 He strongly believed that learning took place in formal classroom settings in academic buildings as well as in the informal plazas and courtyards.

 Use of local building materials